 Japan: modest growth for 5 consecutive quarters

-Japanese gross domestic product increased by 2.2 percent in annualized terms in the three months through March 2017 according to this recent New York Times article.
+Japanese gross domestic product is projected to trend around 5400.00 USD Billion in 2020.
 This compares with its original forecast of 1.7% and helped Japan hold its position as the 3rd largest economy.

 This is the 5th consecutive quarter of growth in Japan.
-Despite challenges associated with declining population (and workforce), deflation and lingering effects associated with the earthquake and tsunami disaster in 2011.
+Despite challenges associated with a declining population (and workforce), deflation, and lingering effects associated with the earthquake and tsunami disaster in 2011.

 Japan’s government has been keen to restart nuclear power plants that meet strict new safety standards.
 In August 2015, Japan successfully restarted one nuclear reactor at the Sendai Nuclear Power Plant in Kagoshima prefecture, and several other reactors around the country have since resumed operations.
 The government has identified its nuclear power capacity to produce electricity and avoid importing energy from abroad is key to fueling continued economic growth.